Skip to content

 • Low income neighborhoods and higher unemployment rates were associated with lower rates of AED use and timely bystander CPR.

-Where a person is born, lives, learns, works, plays, worships, and ages all influence a wide range of health, functioning, and quality-of-life outcomes and risks.
+Where a person is born, lives, learns, works, plays, worships, and ages all influence wide range of health, functioning, and quality-of-life outcomes and risks.
 These variables are called social determinants of health.
 In the last few years, cardiology researchers have begun formally exploring the barriers to heart health that social determinants can create for underserved communities who are marginalized due to race, age, gender, sexuality, class, ability, and other factors.

 Racial Disparities